icon-project/t-bears/README.md

 ## Installation

 This chapter will explain how to install T-Bears on your system.

 ### Requirements

 ICON SCORE development and execution requires following environments :

-* OS: MacOS, Linux
+* OS: MacOS or Linux

-    * Windows are not supported yet.
+  * Windows is not supported.
 * Python
-  * Make Virtual Env for Python 3.6.5+ (recommended version, 3.7 is not supported)
+  * Make Virtual Env for Python 3.6.5+
-  * check your python version
+  * Check your Python version
     ```bash
     $ python3 -V
     ```
   * IDE: Pycharm is recommended.

 **Softwares**

 * RabbitMQ: 3.7 and above. [homepage](https://www.rabbitmq.com/)